Hematologic Malignancies & Cellular Therapy (HMCT)

-Nelson Chao, MD, the Donald D. and Elizabeth G. Cooke Professor of Medicine and Immunology and Chief of the Division of Hematologic Malignancies and Cellular Therapy at Duke University, has been the leader of the Hematologic Malignancies and Cellular Therapy (HMCT) Program since he joined the Duke faculty in 1996.
+Nelson Chao, MD, is the Donald D. and Elizabeth G. Cooke Professor of Medicine and Immunology and chief of the Division of Hematologic Malignancies and Cellular Therapy at Duke University.
+He has been the leader of the Hematologic Malignancies and Cellular Therapy (HMCT) Research Program since he joined the Duke faculty in 1996.
 One of his major efforts is to foster interactions with laboratory based work and help with the transition to the clinical arena, bringing laboratory based protocols to the clinics and bringing clinical observations to foster laboratory research.
-Importantly, Dr. Chao has been instrumental in leading multi investigator grants, specifically the P-01 in hematopoietic stem cell transplantation and the Center for Medical Countermeasures Against Radiation (CMCR, U-19) which brings principal investigators from Duke as well as other academic institutions.
+Importantly, Chao has been instrumental in leading multi investigator grants, specifically the P-01 in hematopoietic stem cell transplantation and the Center for Medical Countermeasures Against Radiation (CMCR, U-19) which brings principal investigators from Duke as well as other academic institutions.

 Brennan, TV, Lin, L, Brandstadter, JD, Rendell, VR, Dredge, K, Huang, X, and Yang, Y. "Heparan sulfate mimetic PG545-mediated antilymphoma effects require TLR9-dependent NK cell activation."
 The Journal of Clinical Investigation 126, no. 1 (January 2016): 207-219.